Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Nethov Swamp
-Same as the previous dungeon, the Dragon Slayer can be used to rekt the boss.
+Same as the previous dungeon, the Dragon Slayer can be used to destroy the boss.

 ![](https://media.retroachievements.org/Badge/153466.png) [Boss V (5)](https://retroachievements.org/achievement/108411)
 _Defeat Dragon Zombie in Nethov Swamp_